Black-bellied Whistling-Duck Dendrocygna autumnalis

 Other observations include (but are certainly not limited to) 28 November 1970 (Grimes) and Thanksgiving Day 2013 (Foster) at Perdue Road pond.
 Sightings are generally very scattered in both location and date, making them very unpredictable.
-I would suggest they’re best sought in winter months and probably at places like M&M Dairy, Hanna Park, and around Mecklenburg – but they’re also known to be found in brackish and even saltwater habitat like Helen Floyd Cooper or Huguenot.
+I would suggest they’re best sought in winter months and probably at places like M&M Dairy, Hanna Park, and around Mecklenburg – but they’re also known to be found in brackish and even saltwater habitat like Helen Floyd Cooper or Huguenot Memorial Park.
 In fact, the earliest record of Snow Goose comes from Sam Grimes who documented two of them on 23 November 1930 along the north shore of the St. Johns river, where one of them was promptly shot (Grimes, 1943).
-Based on recent observations, the week before or of Thanksgiving certainly seems like a favorable time to seek them.
+Based on recent observations, the week of Thanksgiving certainly seems like a favorable time to seek them.
 The latest known spring date in county history is from 16 April 1967, a bird observed by Roy Edwards in Jacksonville (Stevenson, 1967).

 Ross’s Goose Chen rossii

-There are only a few records of Ross’s Goose; one on 23 December 1996 at Mecklenburg Farm (Clark), and 1 off Lone Star Road in January 2010.
-The report from 1997 is believed to be the first County record and consisted of a single Ross’s keeping company with 3 three Snow Geese; the bird remained until 12 January 1997 (West, 1997).
+There are only a few records of Ross’s Goose; one on 23 December 1996 at Mecklenburg Farm (Clark), and one off Lone Star Road in January 2010.
+The report from 1997 is believed to be the first Duval County record and consisted of a single Ross’s keeping company with three Snow Geese; the bird remained until 12 January 1997 (West, 1997).
 Most recently, Chuck Hubbuch and Cathy Murphy recorded one on the lawns at University of North Florida following the spreading of thousands of pounds of grass seed on 15 December 2015.
 The goose remained through 10 January 2016.

 Brant Branta bernicla